Using a Custom Surface

 and handle the virtual member functions.

-Here is an example that allows us to paint directly to GPU-controlled memory via OpenGL PBOs:
+Here is an example that allows us to paint directly to GPU-controlled memory via OpenGL PBOs.

 ///